ThisIsNetsu/Local-Vision-Extension/README.md

 # VisionTranslate (Local Vision Extension)

-VisionTranslate is a Manifest V2 browser extension that translates text inside images (manga/manhwa/manhua pages) using a local **llama.cpp** server and a vision-language model (e.g., Qwen3-VL).
-The extension adds a right-click context menu action to translate a selected region, then renders a translation overlay with tools for retranslation, notes, and context continuity.
+VisionTranslate is a Firefox extension that translates text found inside images (such as manga, manhwa, and manhua pages) by sending a selected image region to a local `llama.cpp` vision model server.
+It adds a context-menu option to select a region, renders an overlay with translations, and includes tools to refine and re-run translations without leaving the page.

-# Please note that this is currently in ALPHA and is recieving changes quite often, sometimes breaking functionality as I figure out how to do this.

-## Key Features

-- **Image translation overlay** with categorized output (Dialogue, Narration, SFX, Sign, Text) and streaming updates.
+> Status: Alpha.
+The project is under active development and behavior may change between updates.

+## What it does

+- Captures a user-selected region of an image and submits it to a local vision-capable model server.
-- **Two-stage pipeline**: scene analysis → translation to improve reading order and consistency.
+- Runs a two-stage pipeline (scene analysis → translation) to improve reading order and consistency.
+- Displays results in an on-page overlay with per-line controls, quality checks, and context memory.

+## Features

-- **Region selection**: draw a rectangle over part of an image to translate just that area.
+- **Region selection**: draw a rectangle over any image area to translate only that portion.
-- **Context memory**: per-tab history for the last few pages and a compact story registry to keep character names consistent.
+- **Translation overlay**: categorized output (Dialogue, Narration, SFX, Sign, Text) with streaming updates.
 - **Retranslation tools**:
-  - Right-click any translated line for Standard / Literal / Natural retranslation.
+  - Right-click a line for Standard / Literal / Natural retranslation.
-  - Add per-line notes that auto-trigger retranslation with the note applied.
+  - Add per-line notes that automatically trigger retranslation.
+- **Context memory**: per-tab history and a compact story registry to keep names consistent.
-- **Global instructions** (apply across all tabs until restart).
+- **Global instructions**: apply style/constraints across all tabs until restart.
-- **Quality check** pass that flags low-confidence entries in the UI.
+- **Quality check**: highlights low-confidence entries in the UI.
-- **Text-only chat** to ask questions or provide context to the model.
+- **Text-only chat**: ask questions or provide additional context to the model.

 ## Requirements

-- **Browser**: Firefox (Manifest V2 + `browser.*` API).
-Chromium-based browsers may require a polyfill and MV3 migration.
+- **Browser**: Firefox (Manifest V2 with `browser.*` APIs).
+  - Chromium-based browsers will require MV3 migration and a polyfill.
-- **Local model server**: `llama.cpp` running at `http://127.0.0.1:8033` with a vision-capable model (the extension is written for Qwen3-VL style prompts).
+- **Local model server**: `llama.cpp` running on `http://127.0.0.1:8033` with a vision-capable model (the prompts are optimized for Qwen3-VL style models).

 ### llama.cpp server expectations

-The extension sends OpenAI-style `/v1/chat/completions` requests with `image_url` content.
+The extension sends OpenAI-style `/v1/chat/completions` requests that include `image_url` content.
 Ensure your server:

 - Accepts `image_url` messages for vision input.
 - Supports streaming (`stream: true`).
-- Exposes the endpoint at `http://127.0.0.1:8033`.
+- Exposes the endpoint at `http://127.0.0.1:8033` (or update the configuration).

-## Installation (Development)
+## Quick start (development)

-1. Clone or copy this repo to your machine.
+1. Clone or copy this repository.
 2. In Firefox, open `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on...**
 4. Select the `manifest.json` file in this repo.

 ## Usage

-1. **Navigate** to a page with an image (e.g., a manga page).
+1. Navigate to a page containing an image.
-2. **Right-click the image** and choose:
-   - **🔍 Select & Translate Region** (draw a rectangle)
+2. Right-click the image and choose **🔍 Select & Translate Region**.
-3. The overlay will open and start translating.
+3. Draw a rectangle around the text you want translated.
+4. Review the translation in the overlay and adjust as needed.

-### Overlay Controls
+### Overlay controls

 - **Analysis toggle**: enable/disable scene analysis.
 - **Retry**: re-run translation if text was missed.